apiaryio/boutique.js/README.md

     Distinguishing JSON Schema draft versions by matching according to `profile` parameter is [not implemented yet](https://github.com/apiaryio/boutique/issues/14).

--   typeIdentifier (string) - optional name of top-level [Named Type](https://github.com/apiaryio/mson-ast#named-type-object) to be rendered (defaults to the first one)
+-   typeName (string) - optional name of top-level [Named Type](https://github.com/apiaryio/mson-ast#named-type-object) to be rendered (defaults to the first one)
 -   options (object) - optional set of settings, which are passed to the selected format (*to be documented*)
 -   cb (function) - callback function: